pi-star-2025/pi_star/Misc/Multiverse/supergod.md

 There are only so many permanent shapes, root matter (8D), in the multiverse.
 Each unique prime number after 3 corresponds to a supergod, and this supergod could rotate if there are significant era changes in the multiverse.
 Also, a god could discover a new prime number and create a new shape.

-Our god created the hive via the earth (our planet), which is a new prime number (based on sticky yellow being honey), most manifesting as bee hives.
+Our god created the hive via the earth (our planet), which is a new prime number (based on sticky yellow being gold), most manifesting as bee hives.
 It also manifests a lot in the hearts of mammals and birds, via the multiple valves/chambers.
 It also is referenced a lot in our sun, for example for procreation.

 This hive shape (new prime number) is likely making our original triangle not just a permanent god, but also a supergod.